DeyanMalchev/CipherJourney/README.md

 - 🌍 **Multiplayer Sharing** — Users will be able to create their own encrypted sentence and challenge friends with a shareable link.
 - 🌐 **Localization Support** — Add support for multiple languages including Bulgarian, and allow daily challenges in different languages.
 - 📱 **Mobile-friendly UI** — Improve responsive design and accessibility for mobile users.

+On the development side, there are a lot of improvments to be made regarding writing the code:

+- There are a lot stuff that could and should be encapsulated.
+- Since i am using regular coockies, the data integrity can be compromised since they can be edited manually.
+Currently there is no protection against that.
+- There are a lot of places where code should be refactored in order to be more readable.
+- There is a lack of comments to help, guide and introduce to what is happening under the hood.
+- A background service should be made to handle the daily configuration changes.

 ## License